 A genome is an organism’s complete set of genetic information; it contains everything needed to function.
 And because cockroaches have a genome that allows them to consume toxic material, eating chipped paint, stains, and varnishes does not harm them.

 In fact, of all insects, roaches have the second-largest genome because of which they would often consume plants and can digest them even if they contain toxic substances.

 Interesting to note that the cockroach genome is so strong that even insecticides don’t kill them outright.
 Their ancestors consumed just as many, if not more, toxic materials as they do now.

 They scavenge human food, which is often chemically altered and would be harmful to other animals, but their metabolism knows how to process all the toxins, so it’s not harmful to them.

 The bottom line

-Paint is a great way to help repel cockroaches from your home, but you will need to choose a paint that has an active cockroach-repelling agent in it.
+Paint is a great way to help repel cockroaches from your home, but you will need to choose one that has an active cockroach-repelling agent in it.

-Make sure to follow all the safety precautions while handling these anti-cockroach paints as you do with other solvent-based paints.
+Make sure to follow all the safety precautions while handling these anti-cockroach paints at home, as you do with other solvent-based paints.